-This cucumber dill pasta salad with mozzarella is a lovely recipe perfect for your summer BBQs, picnics and outdoor dining.
-A vegetarian and low histamine salad that can easily be gluten-free using suitable pasta.
+This cucumber dill pasta salad with mozzarella is packed with healthy flavorful ingredients and so perfect for your summer BBQs, picnics and outdoor dining!
+Easy to make, it's a crowd-pleaser recipe that is suitable for a vegetarian and low histamine diet and can easily be gluten-free using suitable pasta.

 Salads are always perfect as a summer lunch, side or a dish to take to a BBQ or potluck, and I always think pasta salads are a crowd pleaser!
-You may also like to see my roasted vegetable pasta salad with a tahini dressing, and my turkey pasta salad is perfect for a Thanksgiving buffet!
+You may also like to see my roasted vegetable pasta salad with a tahini dressing, my cucumber beet salad and my turkey pasta salad is perfect for a Thanksgiving buffet!

 This pasta salad focuses on light and fresh cucumber and radishes, and lots of herbs for a fun summer recipe that is so easy to put together.